Program

 Program electives will rotate on a semester-to-semester basis; students can also select courses that are cross-listed with ENST, or petition the Program to approve a course that is not listed (this includes prospective Study Abroad courses for ENST minors, for which we can accept up to one full-course equivalent as an approved elective).
 The Program requires three elective courses or nine total credits of electives, which may include Core Pathways modules or similar.
 (Courses listed below are all 3 credits unless otherwise noted.)

-ENST 120: Environmental Science for a Changing World (SFA designation) (not currently offered)
+ENST 1120: Environmental Science for a Changing World (not currently offered)

 This course will examine the scientific process, principles, and methodologies required to understand the interrelationships of the natural world; we will identify and analyze environmental problems and evaluate potential solutions for resolving or preventing these issues.
 Specific topics will include ecosystem resources, biogeochemical cycles, freshwater resources, environmental health, ecology and evolution, biodiversity and conservation, food resources, and climate change.
 This course will employ a range of teaching methodologies (e.g., lectures, discussions, and case studies), complemented by research activities on campus.